What is Entity Framework?

 PM>Add-Migration comment -Configuration Namespace.configuration

-Namespace.configuration is a path of respected DBContext migration configuration file.
+Namespace.configuration is a path of a respected DBContext migration configuration file.

-Update database command executes a script created by add-migration command and finally reflect changes into the database.
+Update database command executes a script created by the add-migration command and finally reflects changes into the database.

 PM> Update-Database -Configuration Namespace.configuration

-The configuration.cs file contains seed() function where you can make default database entry.
+The configuration.cs file contains the seed() function where you can make the default database entry.

-If you having difficulty between which workflow choose for development or having a hard time to manage multiple DBContext feels free to contact us for the same.
-My pleasure to help you out.
+If you having difficulty between which workflow to choose for development or having a hard time managing multiple DBContext feels free to contact us for the same.
+With our extensive expertise as a leading ASP.Net web and application development company, OneClick is fully equipped to provide you with exceptional services encompassing the design and development of your applications.